wp-plugins/enhanced-tooltipglossary/readme.txt

 **Pro Version**

 [Pro Version](http://www.cminds.com/downloads/cm-enhanced-tooltip-glossary-premium-version/)
-The Pro version adds a layer of powerful features to the Enhanced Tooltip Glossary
+The Pro version adds a layer of powerful features to the Super Tooltip Glossary

 * Pagination - Ability to add pagination for the glossary page in both server side and client side (Support for large glossaries).
 Admin can also control pagination size [See Demo](http://jumpstartcto.com/glossary/)
 * Widget - Glossary widget which shows a random number of terms with link to Glossary index [See Demo](http://jumpstartcto.com/glossary/) (Scroll down and look at the right side for Glossary), [See image](http://static.cminds.com/wp-content/uploads/edd/04-03-2013-15-40-16.png)